-Ireland at the end of Patrick’s ministry was beginning to right itself unto the living God.
+Ireland at the end of Patrick’s ministry was well on its way to uprighting itself unto the living God.
 Patrick had seen thousands of conversions to Christ.
-He had ordained many pastors, and many believing communities dotted the Irish landscape as the second generation of Celtic leaders began to emerge.
+He ordained many pastors, and many believing communities dotted the Irish landscape as the second generation of Celtic leaders began to emerge.

 Christianity in Ireland took root among a people rich in culture, tradition, and religious conviction.
 There were no cities in Ireland, and no written language before Patrick.
 The people of Ireland were organized by tribal groups, and they were ruled by local kings, whose right to rule was determined hereditarily.
 The people who served the king, and whom he protected, lived in communities organized around a rath or ring fort.
 The king and his family lived within the wooden or earthen walls of the ring fort and were the center of tribal life.

-Other monasteries began as monks, by twos or threes, set off to preach the Gospel and organize new communities of believers; or brought the monastic vision to bear on ring fort communities where the Gospel had already taken root.
+Other monasteries began as monks, by twos or threes, sent off to preach the Gospel and organize new communities of believers; or they brought the monastic vision to bear on ring fort communities where the Gospel had already taken root.

-Ireland and her people and culture were beginning to know the transforming power of the Gospel, and the impact of that transformation emanated from the many monasteries that began to appear and give new orientation and organization to Irish life.
+Ireland and her people and culture were beginning to know the transforming power of the Gospel, and the impact of that transformation emanated from the many monasteries that began to appear, giving new orientation and organization to Irish life.